ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

     - iot
 ---

-ngrok allows you to create secure ingress to any app, device or service without spending hours learning arcane networking technologies.
+ngrok allows you to create secure ingress to any app, device, or service without spending hours learning arcane networking technologies.
 You can get started with a single command or a single line of code.

 What is ngrok? ngrok is an ingress-as-a-service platform that removes the hassle of getting code online from developers’ plates by decoupling ingress from infrastructure with one line of code, all without provisioning proxies or VPNs.

-In this guide, we'll walk you through the process of installing the ngrok agent on a remote Linux device, ensuring the agent runs integrated to your operating system, restricting traffic to trusted origins, and integrating traffic events with your preferred logging tool.
+In this guide, we'll walk you through the process of installing the ngrok agent on a remote Linux device, ensuring the agent runs integrated into your operating system, restricting traffic to trusted origins, and integrating traffic events with your preferred logging tool.

 ## Step 1: Install the ngrok Agent